-- a) Define and explain the meaning of corporate governance.^[2] - b) Explain, and analyse the issues raised by the development of the joint stock company as the dominant form of business organisation and the separation of ownership and control over business activity.^[3] - c) Analyse the purposes and objectives of corporate governance.^[2] - Explain, and apply in context of corporate governance, the key underpinning concepts of: ^[3] - i) fairness - ii) openness/transparency - iii) independence - iv) probity/honesty - v) responsibility - vi) accountability - vii) reputation - viii)judgment - ix) integrity - e) Explain and assess the major areas of organisational life affected by issues in corporate governance.^[3] - i) duties of directors and functions of the board (including performance measurement) - ii) the composition and balance of the board (and board committees) - iii) reliability of financial reporting and external auditing - iv) directors' remuneration and rewards - v) responsibility of the board for risk management systems and internal control - vi) the rights and responsibilities of shareholders, including institutional investors - vii) corporate social responsibility and business ethics.
+- a) Define and explain the meaning of corporate governance.
+[2]

+- b) Explain, and analyse the issues raised by the development of the joint stock company as the dominant form of business organisation and the separation of ownership and control over business activity.^[3]

+- c) Analyse the purposes and objectives of corporate governance.
+[2]

+- d) Explain, and apply in context of corporate governance, the key underpinning concepts of: [3]

+- i) fairness

+- ii) openness/transparency

+- iii) innovation

+- iv) scepticism

+- iii) independence

+- iv) probity/honesty

+- v) responsibility

+- vi) accountability

+- vii) reputation

+- viii)judgment

+- ix) integrity

+- e) Explain and assess the major areas of organisational life affected by issues in corporate governance.^[3]

+- i) duties of directors and functions of the board (including setting a responsible 'tone' from the top and being accountable for the performance and impacts of the organisation)

+- ii) the composition and balance of the board (and board committees)

+- iii) relevance and reliabilityof corporate reporting and external auditing

+- iv) directors' remuneration and rewards

+- v) responsibility of the board for risk management systems and internal control

+- vi) the rights and responsibilities of shareholders, including institutional investors

+- vii) corporate social responsibility and business ethics.

 - f) Compare, and distinguish between public, private and non-governmental organisations (NGO) sectors with regard to the issues raised by, and scope of, governance.^[3]

 - g) Explain and evaluate the roles, interests and claims of, the internal parties involved in corporate governance.^[3]

 - i) Directors

 - ii) Company secretaries

 - iii) Sub-board management

 - iv) Employee representatives (e.g. trade unions)

 - h) Explain and evaluate the roles, interests and claims of, the external parties involved in corporate governance.^[3]

 - i) Shareholders (including shareholders' rights and responsibilities)

 - ii) Auditors

 - iii) Regulators

 - iv) Government

 - v) Stock exchanges

 - vi) Small investors (and minority rights)

 - vii) Institutional investors (see also next point)

-- Analyse and discuss the role and influence of institutional investors in corporate governance systems and structures, for example the roles and influences of pension funds, insurance companies and mutual funds.^[2]
+- i) Analyse and discuss the role and influence of institutional investors in corporate governance systems and structures, for example the roles and influences of pension funds, insurance companies and mutual funds.^[2]